How Does Bipolar Disorder Affect Your Body?

 • Vomiting

-Though there are various medications out there to help regulate your gastrointestinal system, the best thing you can do is consume healthier foods and drinks.
-Through healthy diet practice, we are naturally giving our body what it needs to function properly.
+Though there are various medications to help regulate your gastrointestinal system, the best thing you can do is consume healthier foods and drinks.
+Through healthy dietary practices, we naturally give our body what it needs to function properly.

 Skeletal and Muscular System

-Bipolar disorder itself doesn’t have a direct effect on your bones nor muscles.
-However, people who struggle with depression – and depressive episodes – tend to also suffer from skeletal and muscular maintenance. ¹²
+Bipolar disorder itself doesn’t have a direct effect on your bones or muscles.
+However, depressive episodes can cause problems with skeletal and muscular maintenance. ¹²

-Due to these pains, you may find it difficult to manage daily activities, such as cooking, going to work, or exercise.
-Not to mention, such feeling could make you feel more fatigued than normal.
+These pains can make it difficult to manage daily activities, such as cooking, going to work, or exercising.
+Not to mention, you may experience more fatigue and oversleep.
+Extra sleep can then lead to bed sores.

 Other Ways Bipolar Disorder Effects the Body